-Our goal is to construct a metric $\boldsymbol{\mathcal{E}}(\mathcal{D}_{real}, \mathcal{D}_{synth})$ that measures the quality of $\mathcal{D}_{synth}$ in order to {\bf (i) evaluate} the performance of the underlying generative model $\mathbb{P}_g$, and {\bf (ii) audit} the model outputs by discarding (individual) ``low-quality'' samples, thereby improving the overall quality of $\mathcal{D}_{synth}$.
-In order for the metric $\boldsymbol{\mathcal{E}}$ to fulfill the evaluation and auditing tasks, it must satisfy the following~desiderata: {\bf (1)} it should be able to {\bf disentangle the different modes of failure} of $\mathbb{P}_g$ through {\bf interpretable} measures of performance, and {\bf (2)} it should be {\bf sample-wise computable}, i.e., we should be able to tell if any given (individual) sample $X_g \sim \mathbb{P}_g$ from the generative model is of a low quality.
+Our goal is to construct a metric $\boldsymbol{\mathcal{E}}(\mathcal{D}_{real}, \mathcal{D}_{synth})$ for the quality of $\mathcal{D}_{synth}$~in~order~to {\bf (i) evaluate} the performance of the underlying generative model, and {\bf (ii) audit} the model outputs~by~discarding low-quality samples, thereby improving the overall quality of $\mathcal{D}_{synth}$.
+In order for $\boldsymbol{\mathcal{E}}$ to fulfill the evaluation and auditing tasks, it must satisfy the following desiderata: {\bf (1)} it should be able to {\bf disentangle the different modes of failure} of $\mathbb{P}_g$ through {\bf interpretable} measures of performance, and {\bf (2)} it should be {\bf sample-wise computable}, i.e., we should be able to tell if a given (individual) synthetic sample $X_g \sim \mathbb{P}_g$ is of a low quality.

-Having outlined the desiderata for our sought-after evaluation metric, we now propose three qualities of synthetic~data that the metric $\boldsymbol{\mathcal{E}}$ should be able to~quantify.
-Failure to fulfill any of these three qualities correspond to independent modes of failure of the model $\mathbb{P}_g$.
-These qualities~are: \begin{enumerate} \item {\it Fidelity}---the generated samples resemble real samples from $\mathbb{P}_r$.
-A high-fidelity synthetic data set should contain ``realistic'' samples, e.g. visually-realistic images. \item {\it Diversity}---the generated samples are diverse enough to cover the variability of real data, i.e.,~a~model~should be able to generate a wide variety of good samples. \item {\it Generalization}---the generated samples should not be mere copies of the (real) samples in training data, i.e., models that overfit to $\mathcal{D}_{real}$ are not truly ``generative''. \end{enumerate}

-In Section \ref{Sec3}, we propose a {\it three-dimensional}~evaluation~metric $\boldsymbol{\mathcal{E}}$ that captures all of the qualities above.
+Having outlined the desiderata for our sought-after evaluation metric, we identify three independent~qualities~of~synthetic data that the metric $\boldsymbol{\mathcal{E}}$ should be able to quantify. \begin{enumerate} \item {\it Fidelity}---the generated samples resemble real samples from $\mathbb{P}_r$.
+A high-fidelity synthetic data set should contain ``realistic'' samples, e.g. visually-realistic images. \item {\it Diversity}---the generated samples are diverse enough to cover the variability of real data, i.e., a model should be able to generate a wide variety of good samples. \item {\it Generalization}---the generated samples should not be mere copies of the (real) samples in training data, i.e., models that overfit to $\mathcal{D}_{real}$ are not truly ``generative''. \end{enumerate} In Section 3, we propose a {\it three-dimensional} evaluation metric $\boldsymbol{\mathcal{E}}$ that captures all of the qualities above.
 Our proposed metric can be succinctly described as follows: